 Redditch Borough has good transport links, with the M42 (Junction 3) located under 5 miles away and the M5 around 6 miles from Redditch Town Centre.
 The railway station for Redditch is located in the Town Centre and services run every 30 minutes to and from Birmingham New Street station and on to Lichfield.
 There are segregated public transport only routes in the four New Town District Centres (Church Hill, Matchborough, Winyates and Woodrow), which are used only by buses and emergency vehicles.
-Although the 'bus only' lanes give high priority to bus use, they do not enjoy the natural surveillance of other roads and are therefore subject to anti-social behaviour.
+Although the 'bus only' lanes give high priority to bus use, they do not benefit from the natural surveillance of other vehicles and are frequently separated from pedestrian routes and other development that could help to discourage crime and anti-social behaviour.